fazanki/hbod/sites/all/modules/mass_contact/README.txt

  * You can send a message to one or more groups (referred to as categories) of users, which are specified by role.
  * Large recipient lists may be broken up into smaller chunks.
+ * The smaller chunks may be sent at later intervals, using cron.
  * The site administrator can control how many messages are allowed to be sent by a single person in an hour.
  * The message may be sent such that the recipients' email addresses are